EuBI-Bridge

 Perform parallelised conversion of image data collections to OME-Zarr using EuBI-Bridge

-On the terminal browse into the directory named example_images
+On the terminal browse into the directory named example_images:

 cd /path/to/data/example_images

-Activate the conda environment ngff_workshop
+Activate the conda environment ngff_workshop:

 Configure the memory limit